 In addition to the application for health & care, soda also has fantastic applications in the kitchen & household.
 With sodium bicarbonate, many things can be produced or solved ourselves, for which we would probably have preferred a chemical household remedy from a plastic bottle under normal circumstances.
 In kitchen & household you can use the miracle cure sodium hydrogen carbonate for example as follows:

 15. baking soda as scouring milk

 You can make your own scouring milk from baking soda, citric acid and cornstarch and save yourself a lot of plastic waste.
-Even without citric acid and cornstarch, you can make baking soda together with a little water into a paste that has it all.
-Stubborn stains on kitchen utensils or stains from carpets can be removed wonderfully with baking soda.
+Even without citric acid and cornstarch, you can use baking soda and a little water to make a paste that's really something.
+Stubborn stains on kitchen utensils or even stains from carpets can be removed wonderfully with baking soda.
 For carpets, you can simply sprinkle the baking soda powder on the dirty spots, let it soak in for half a day and vacuum it up.
 Works perfectly and is easy on the nerves. 😉 You can get citric acid and starch here:

 Citric acid is available here

 As already mentioned, baking soda and washing soda are not the same.
 Although washing soda is often recommended for making your own dishwashing detergent, baking soda is clearly the more skin-friendly solution.
 I tried it out right away.
 Here's an exact tutorial on how to make your own Make dishwashing liquid yourself simply by following your heart.

 17. sodium bicarbonate as a detergent

 In fact, you can simply add baking soda to the detergent compartment of your washing machine, just like regular detergent.
 In addition to the sodium bicarbonate detergent, however, I have compiled many plastic-free alternatives for you here, with which you can save your Make detergent yourself simply by following your heart.

 18. baking soda against odors from trash cans